BolajiAyodeji/attraktives-headshot/README.md

 There are three apps in this project, namely:
 1. Remove Image Background (`/bg-remove`) — can be accessed with this [live link](https://attraktives-hs.vercel.app/bg-remove) (doesn't require a license).
-2. Add Image Background Color (`bg-add`) — can be tested only in development using the demo license.
+2. Add Image Background Color (`/bg-add`) — can be tested only in development using the demo license.
 3. General Design Editor (`/editor`)  — can be tested only in development using the demo license.

 ## Features and Todos